little-bear-labs/aws-utils/packages/appsync-emulator-serverless/README.md

 ### Python Lambda

 Add the following description for a Python Lambda (the runtime flag is important).
-It will look for a file named handler.py in the current directory with a method called `composedJSON`.
+In the following example, it will look for a file named handler.py in the current directory with a method called `composedJSON`.

 ```